- Supplying a remedy.

 Remedial massage aims to rebalance your body and thus to provide a remedy for physical pain, injury or dysfunction.
 It targets mainly your muscles – though ligaments, tendons, and joints are also on the menu.
 It affects the positions of your bones, and thus your posture, as an effect – after all, what moves your bones…?
 Your muscles!

-My particular style of remedial massage is based primarily on two major techniques: myofascial release, and neuromuscular therapy.
 It is also underpinned by the Swedish remedial style, and I use a number of Muscle Energy Techniques (MET).

 Swedish Remedial Massage